 Overall, it’s safer, cheaper, easier, and more legal to get the system installed professionally.

 6Are you missing the best deal by trying to get the best deal?

-For example, the federal government offers a 30 percent tax credit for solar panel systems installed in new or existing homes before the end of 2016, provided they meet applicable fire and electrical code requirements.
+For example, the federal government offers a 30 percent tax credit for solar panel systems installed in new or existing homes before the end of 2019 (dropping down to 26 percent in 2020, and 22 percent in 2021), provided they meet applicable fire and electrical code requirements.
 Although these are state-specific, many states have stringent regulations about the types of panels used and how they are installed.

 On the flip side, your used or surplus solar system could start out being cheaper than a new system, canceling out the rebate.
 Do your math before you buy, and consider other factors, such as warranties, performance and longevity.

 “With warranties, buyers stand a far better chance of the manufacturer standing behind their promise,” says Pearson.
 “You also have the benefit of the U.S. legal system behind you in the unlikely event that it’s needed.
 Because solar energy is a medium-to-long investment, it’s really important that you don’t scrimp on the front end for the sake of quality and assurance.
 You know what they say: buy cheap, buy twice.”

 7You aren’t planning to tie to the grid, which generally requires new solar systems only.

 In a grid-connected panel system, users are able to funnel excess energy back into the utility company and receive a rebate on their bill when the sun isn’t shining (at night, during storms, and in winter, when days are shorter and often grayer).
 This process, known as net metering, is heavily monitored by utility companies.